-Microsoft PowerPoint is the industry-standard presentation software within Microsoft Office, used for creating slide decks for business, education, and creative storytelling.
-It combines visual design tools, animation capabilities, and collaboration features into a platform that supports both linear presentations and interactive experiences.
-The key to PowerPoint mastery is understanding that slides are canvases, not documents—meaning effective presentations prioritize visual hierarchy, concise messaging, and audience engagement over dense text blocks.
+Microsoft PowerPoint is the industry-standard presentation software within Microsoft 365, used for creating slide decks for business, education, and creative storytelling.
+It combines visual design tools, animation capabilities, AI-powered features, and real-time collaboration into a platform that supports both linear presentations and interactive experiences.
+The key to PowerPoint mastery is understanding that slides are canvases, not documents — effective presentations prioritize visual hierarchy, concise messaging, and audience engagement over dense text blocks.
+With AI features like Copilot Agent Mode and Designer now built directly into the ribbon, the line between drafting and designing has blurred significantly.

 What This Cheat Sheet Covers